Royal Society of Canada Medals and Awards

 In the humanities and social sciences:

-• Yvan Allaire Medal (Medal + $5,000) – Awarded in recognition of an outstanding contribution in the governance of public and private organizations
+• Yvan Allaire Medal (Medal + $5,000) – Outstanding contribution in governance of public and private organizations

 In science and engineering:

-• John L. Synge Award – For outstanding research in any of the branches of the mathematical sciences.
-Some preference is given to those whose age is not over forty in the year of the award
+• John L. Synge Award – Research in any of the branches of the mathematical sciences

-• McLaughlin Medal (Medal) – For important research of sustained excellence in any branch of medical sciences.
+• McLaughlin Medal – Important research of sustained excellence in medical science

-• Michael P. Païdoussis (applied mechanics) – For recognition of an individual who has made outstanding contributions to research, education and leadership in applied mechanics
+• Michael P. Païdoussis Medal – Recognition of an individual who has made outstanding contributions to research, education, and leadership in applied mechanics

 • Rutherford Memorial Medal in Chemistry (Medal) - For research in chemistry (preference will be given to candidates under forty years old)